 In the farmhouse of Lindbjerggaard you can experience the living quarters of a farmer as they looked like in the eighteenth and nineteenth century.
 In front of Lindbjerggaard you will find the well-preserved farmer’s garden from about the year 1900.

-An old grocer’s shop and forge is established in Lynsmedens Hus where the smiths often light the fire in the forge.
+An old grocer’s shop and forge is established in Lynsmedens Hus where the smiths sometimes light the fire in the forge.
 Skomagerhuset houses alternating exhibitions and activities.

 Opening hours